Last updated on 24 January 2022

 Christian Louboutin once said: "The higher the heels, the better!"
 Well, not quite.
 Foot pain among women is a common phenomenon today and the problem can be attributed to the prolonged use of ill-fitting shoes that force the feet into unnatural shapes.
 Frequent and extended use of high heels are a major cause of foot problems in women.

-If you think you may have a foot injury that needs medical attention, don't be afraid to see a doctor.
+If you think you may have a foot injury that needs medical attention, don’t be afraid to visit an orthopaedic specialist.

 Think of our feet as the ultimate shock absorbers for our body, cushioning us from endless days of activities.
 Now think about squeezing these precious absorbers into an awkward pair of high stilettos for a big part of the day.
 High heels force the feet in an abnormally flexed (downward) position, straining the calf muscles and limiting ankle movements during activity.

 In order to compensate for the awkward position, the foot muscles tend to ‘overwork’.
 Ladies may complain of feet and calve aches after a long day of wearing high heels.
 With the feet constantly pointing downwards in a flexed position, you tend to lean backwards to compensate for balance.
 This overarching of the back creates a lot of strain on the lower back, hip and knees.